lucky-119/Promptologist/README.md

 ## Model Architecture

-We tried a various model architectures including Ngrams, Multi head attention, LSTMs and CNNs and found the N-Gram model with Multi-Head Attention with Convolutional Layers to give the best results
+We tried a various model architectures including Ngrams, Multi head attention, LSTMs and CNNs and found the N-Gram model with Multi-Head Attention with Convolutional Layers gave the best results

 ## Hardware

-We trained the model on an NVIDIA Tesla T4 using Google Cloud Platform.
+We trained the model on an NVIDIA Tesla T4 using Google Cloud Platform on a Google Colab Notebook

 ## Dataset